Keeping Up with Current Events

 - https://news.ycombinator.com/ - The most interesting articles and projects in the tech space.

 - https://lobste.rs/ - Hacker News, but with an even more technical bent.

 - https://www.techmeme.com/ - All the tech news from around the Internet.

 I have to keep up with emerging cyber threats for my job.
-Although I would like to round this area out with another source, I have yet to find anything that matches the quality and depth these first two bring to the table.
+I would like to round this area out, but quality sources are hard to come by.

 - https://thehackernews.com/ - I watch this site for new data breaches and exploits.
-It lacks the depth of the last two, but it does a good job of getting news out fast and, often, first.
+It lacks the depth of other websites, but it does a good job of getting news out fast and, often, first.

 Long form writing #

-Although you will find neither of these on any list of sites for great long form writing, I have found that the best of those pieces tend to appear here.
-Most of the good long form articles I ended up reading, that I could also find on sites like Longform and Longreads, also showed up on Digg and The Morning News.
+Although you will not find it on any list of sites for great long form writing, I have found that the best of those pieces tend to appear here.
+Most of the good long form articles I ended up reading, that I could also find on sites like Longform and Longreads, also showed up on Digg.

 - http://digg.com/ - Although full of clickbait, a few times a week I find something great on Digg.
 The ratio of gems to garbage makes me want to throw this site out, but the quality of the gems keeps it around.

 I had the hardest time finding good political commentary.
 Fox News and CNN have a reputation for extreme bias, and most other major outlets pride themselves on falling just short of those extremes.
 This website gives me the facts, and lets me see perspectives on both sides of the aisle.

-These sites don’t belong to any one of the categories above, but I have found them all worthwhile.
+Thise site doesn’t belong to any one of the categories above, but I have found it worthwhile.